MonikaBarget/distant-reading/docs/pages_nlp_topicmodels.md

 ## Tool 2: DARIAH-DE Topic Explorer

 The [DARIAH-DE Topic Explorer](https://topics.dariah.eu/) is another beginner-friendly tool for topic modelling and specially designed for humanities research.
 It also uses LDA to generate topics from your text collection.

-<img src="https://de.dariah.eu/documents/20142/34430/g4526+%281%29.png/25446365-b8b9-14f6-5b01-2839d632ba03?t=1587049498055" alt="Topic Modelling Example" style="float: left; margin: 10px;"/>

-### How to Use the Topic Explorer:
-1. **Upload your corpus** (plain text files, one per document).
-2. **Set parameters** (e.g., number of topics, stopwords).
-3. **Run the model** and explore the generated topics.
-4. **Interpret results** by examining:
-   - The **top words** in each topic.
-   - **Sample documents** where a topic is prominent.

-Advantages of the Dariah Topics Explorer are that, similar to Voyant, no coding skills are required.
-Also, the iterative refinement is very helpful.
+Similar to the Voyant topic modelling, the Topic Explorer allows you to upload plain text files (one per document), set stopwords and parameters, and run the model repeatedly.
+No coding skills are required.
 It is recommended to start with a small number of topics (5 to 10) and increase gradually.
 It is rare that you will already get the best result in the first attempt.

+One unique feature of the DARIAH Topics Explorer going beyond the Voyant functionalities is that you can also display **topic-document proportions** as a heat map (see image below).
+This heat map provides a clear, color-coded overview of how strongly each topic is represented across all documents in your corpus.
+It helps you quickly identify which documents are most relevant to specific themes.

+<img src="https://de.dariah.eu/documents/20142/34430/g4526+%281%29.png/25446365-b8b9-14f6-5b01-2839d632ba03?t=1587049498055" alt="Topic Modelling Example" style="float: left; margin: 10px;"/>